DarkDNS: Revisiting the Value of Rapid Zone Update: Results

 \subsection{Transient Domains}

 While early detection of newly registered domains represents a significant advance detecting possible malicious behavior, those domains will generally show up in the zone snapshots in the days following their registration.
-However, a small percentage (1\%) of newly registered domains never appeared in a zone snapshot: those deleted within the first 24 hours of their existence, which we call {\em transient domains}.
+However, a small percentage (1\%) of newly registered domains never appeared in a zone snapshot due to their short lifespan falling between two snapshots.
+We call these domains {\em transient domains}.
 We identified these names by excluding from our list of newly registered domains those that appeared in our zone collection during the 3 month observation window (+/- 3 days to account for late zone snapshots publishing).

 Our method inferred a lower bound of 68,042 transient domains (\autoref{tab:agg_stat_transient}), i.e., $\approx$1\% of CT-observed newly registered domain names.
 The TLD share of these two populations (transient and newly registered) differs (\autoref{tab:agg_stat_nrd} vs.~\autoref{tab:agg_stat_transient}), perhaps related to TLD pricing oscillation and bulk malicious registration campaigns \cite{interisle-2023,cybercrimesunrise}.